ga32riv/Navigation-Project-1/README.md

 ### Introduction

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+For this project, an agent is trained to navigate in order to collect yellow bananas in a large, square world that also contains blue bananas.

 ![Trained Agent][image1]